moebiussurfing/ofxSurfingDebug/README.md

 //ofxSurfingDebug::setMarginBorders(20);
 // tab label names and variable values aligned by columns
 //ofxSurfingDebug::setTabbed(true, 1);

-//--

-update()

-// your variables will change...
-// but nothing more to do.
 ```

 You can use this workaround to add ofParameters too: